duhrer/duhrer.github.io/demos/README.md

 <img src="./flocking-midi-interchange/demos/images/aurora-all-variations.svg" alt="Aurora Logo" width="150"/>

 The ["Aurora"](./flocking-midi-interchange/demos/aurora.html) compliments a Launchpad Pro by playing a coloured "aura" on and around any played notes.
+The non-playing controls at the bottom of the launchpad change the colour scheme.

 ### Bifrost

 The ["Bifrost"](./flocking-midi-interchange/demos/bifrost.html) guides the user by only allowing notes to be played that would form a chord with the notes that are already held.
+Like the "Aurora", the non-playing controls at the bottom of the launchpad change the colour of highlighted lights.

 ### Cheatar

+The "cheatar", or "cheater's guitar" is designed to emulate strummed guitar chords using a MIDI controller.

 The [original version of the Cheatar](./cheatar/index.html) was designed to run on the touchscreen of a Raspberry Pi and be used with a Korg Nanopad 2.
 It can also be used onscreen.
+The strum algorithm was loosely adapted from observing various modes of the Oberheim Strummer.

 The ["nano" cheatar](./cheatar/nano.html) is a later effort where you strum the x/y pad of a Korg Nanopad to play guitar chords.
-You'll need a MIDI controller to use it.
+You'll need a MIDI controller to use it, ideally one with an x/y pad.

 ### Duet